rebeccaly/virgil/wiki/glossary.md

 ## Authentication
 The process of verifying that a message was created by a specific individual (or program).
 Like encryption, authentication can be either symmetric or asymmetric.
 Authentication is necessary for effective encryption.

+## Athenticated Encryption
+The process of encrypting and then signing data using the Sender’s Virgil Key and the Recipient’s Virgil Card.
+In order to do this, the Sender’s Virgil Key must be loaded from the appropriate storage, then the Recipient’s Virgil Card must be searched for, followed by preparation of the data for transmission, which is finally signed and encrypted before being sent.
+Authenticated Decryption - the process of taking data that is already both encrypted and signed, and then decrypting and verifying the data.
+A recipient uses their Virgil Key to decrypt the data, which is followed by using the Sender’s Virgil Card to verify the integrity of the data.

 ## Card Request
 A specially formatted electronic message (sent to a server) used to request a card.
 The request must contain the information required by the application to authenticate the request, plus the public key of the entity requesting the card.